Our mission is to discover and network with individuals connected to Hong Kong orphanages and children homes such as,

 Fortunately, a number of local citizens, Christian missionaries and charitable organizations in Hong Kong rose to the occasion

-and offered many of these desperately needed social services.
+and provided these missing social services.

-In particular, missionaries established a number of hospitals,
+In particular, missionaries established a number of hospitals, homes for orphans,

-homes for orphans, homes for the blind, schools and so forth.
+homes for the blind, schools and so forth.

-Po Leung Kuk, established in 1878, focused on caring for
+Po Leung Kuk, established in 1878, focused on caring for orphans during the

-up in Hong Kong.
-We are indeed blessed and grateful for the difference they made in the lives of their young wards.
+for the difference they made in the lives of their young wards.